Home Safety 2min Read

 When purchasing homeowners insurance, you may discover that some companies don’t cover dog bites.
 Or, if you’re looking to rent an apartment, townhouse, or condo, your landlord may want proof of insurance coverage for your pet.

-What is dog liability?
 Dog liability pays for other people’s injuries and damages when your dog is responsible.
 You could be liable for some or all of a person’s medical bills if you don’t have enough, or any, dog liability coverage.

-It’s unfortunate, but there is nothing you can do to assure that your dog will never bite anyone.
+It’s unfortunate, but there is nothing you can do to ensure that your dog will never bite anyone.
 Think about it: all dogs have the potential to bite if they feel threatened or scared.

 Remember that some homeowners insurance companies won’t cover certain dog breeds, often excluding aggressive dogs or dogs with a biting history.
 Please speak to your agent or home insurance company to find out their restrictions.